Your trusted partner in cosmetic care abroad

 What's Included in a Medical Trip

 Your coordinator manages hospital scheduling, transfers, and all follow-up appointments.
-The surgical quote covers the surgeon's fee, anaesthesia, liposuction and fat processing equipment, hospital fees, compression garments, and medications.
+A typical surgical quote covers the surgeon's fee, anaesthesia, liposuction and fat processing equipment, hospital fees, compression garments, and medications, though exact inclusions are set by the clinic and confirmed in writing in your quote.
 Flights and accommodation are arranged separately.

 Recovery in Bangkok vs Phuket